vitistack/kubevirt-operator/docs/config-selection-logic.md

 ### Error 1: No Configs Available

-**Condition:** Zero KubevirtConfigs exist in namespace
+**Condition:** Zero KubevirtConfigs exist (cluster-scoped)

 **Error Message:**

 ```
 machine default/my-vm has no KubevirtConfig reference and no KubevirtConfigs
-are available in namespace kubevirt-configs
+are available
 ```

 **Resolution:**

-- Create at least one KubevirtConfig CRD
+- Create at least one KubevirtConfig CRD (cluster-scoped)
-- Ensure KUBEVIRT_CONFIGS_NAMESPACE is correct
 - Check RBAC permissions
+- Ensure the Secret exists in the namespace specified by `spec.secretNamespace`

 ---